15 Enticing Survival Books Like The Hatchet

 15. Cast Off – Eve Yahalem

 If The Hatchet is one of your favorite stories, you should check out Cast Off.
-This is a different type of survival story that you won’t be able to put down.
+This is a different type of survival story that takes you back a few hundred years, but has a plot line that ensures you won’t be able to put it down.

 Knowing the dangers Petra could be in if she were discovered on board, Bram decides to help her.
 He disguises her as a boy so she can blend in.